Nerwo/nerwo-contracts/README.md

 ### TransactionCreated

-`event TransactionCreated(uint256 indexed transactionID, address indexed client, address indexed freelancer, IERC20 token, uint256 amount)`
+`event TransactionCreated(bytes16 indexed offerID, uint256 indexed transactionID, address indexed client, address freelancer, IERC20 token, uint256 amount)`

 Emitted when a new transaction is created (the Escrow).
-It provides all needed informations.
+It provides all needed informations, including the backend UUIDv7 offer ID used to correlate the funded offer.

 ### FeeRecipientPayment